skjune12/SR-NFV_connector/README.md

 ```
 $ vagrant ssh nfv
 ```
-capture packets on either eth1 or eth2.
+Capture packets on either eth1 or eth2.
 Packets will be in SR encapsulation:
 ```
 $ sudo su
 $ tcpdump -i eth1 -vvv
 ```
-or ;
+Or ;
 ```
 $ sudo su
 $ tcpdump -i eth2 -vvv